thibaultbarbie/mnist_autoencoder/README.md

 # MNIST Autoencoder
-Autoencoder in the chainer framework for the MNIST dataset
+Autoencoder with the chainer framework for the MNIST dataset

 I changed the chainer mnist example to create a simple Autoencoder.